flowese/UdioWrapper/README.md

 #### Parameters

-Each parameter in the `UdioWrapper` inference method has a specific purpose for creating customized music tracks:

 - **`auth_token`** *(Required)*: The authorization token you obtained from Udio, which is necessary for authenticating and making API requests.